ppy/osu-wiki/wiki/Tournaments/GTS/CGTS_2021/en.md

 - More detailed qualifiers results can be accessed via the [statistics spreadsheet](https://docs.google.com/spreadsheets/d/1cb_iD-tCl84eBxXituwcQ3dOD-oNvsWqGwaw5VS8eIM/edit)
 - Average rank is determined by `(Σ (position earned when playing the qualifiers mappool)) / (amount of Qualifiers mappool)`
-- Only the top 8 player can proceed to the Knockout Stage
+- Only the top 8 players can proceed to the Knockout Stage

 | Seed | Player | Average rank |
 | --: | :-- | --: |